Anomalous Hall effect in the antiferromagnetic Weyl semimetal SmAlSi

-Here, we report large AHE in the AFM compound SmAlSi, where the existence of Weyl points and Kramers nodal lines (KNLs) has been investigated in the PM state through density functional theory (DFT) calculations, angle-resolved photoemission spectroscopy (ARPES) and angle-dependent quantum oscillation (QO) measurements \cite{Zhang2022}.
-In addition, an anomaly in the Hall effect was discovered in the A phase of SmAlSi \cite{Yao2022}, and was interpreted as topological Hall effect (THE).
-Distinct from these earlier magneto-transport studies, here we report large AHE in the AFM and PM states of SmAlSi up to 100 K. This is the first time that a non-zero AHE is reported in a non-centrosymmetric Weyl semimetal outside of a FM state.
-We propose a new mechanism to account for the AHE in non-FM materials without a center of symmetry.
-This mode is based on the evolution of the Weyl nodes under an applied magnetic field.
+Here, we report large AHE in the AFM and PM state of SmAlSi, which is a member of the non-centrosymmetric class of compounds \textit{R}Al(Si,Ge) (\textit{R} = La, Ce, Pr, Nd, Sm) \cite{Gaudet2021,Puphal2020,Destraz2020,Chang2018,Xu2017,Sanchez2020,Suzuki2019,Xu2017,Yao2022}.
+Moreover, we propose a new mechanism to account for the AHE in non-FM materials without a center of symmetry.
+This mechanism is based on the displacement of the Weyl nodes to points with different momenta upon the application of a magnetic field, which results in regions with non-zero Chern numbers in the first Brillouin zone.
+The Weyl points and Kramers nodal lines (KNLs) in the PM state of SmAlSi have been investigated through density functional theory (DFT) calculations, angle-resolved photoemission spectroscopy (ARPES) and angle-dependent quantum oscillation (QO) measurements \cite{Zhang2022}.
+In addition to the previous report of the topological Hall effect (THE) in the intermediate-field A phase \cite{Yao2022}, here we report large AHE in the AFM ground state \textit{and} in the PM state of SmAlSi up to 100 K. This is distinct from the AHE in CeAlSi, CeAlGe, PrAlSi and PrAlGe \cite{Puphal2020, Destraz2020, Yang2021, Meng2020}, which was discovered only in the FM state, and was found to be proportional to M. This is the first time that a non-zero AHE is reported in a non-centrosymmetric Weyl semimetal outside of a FM state.